( ˈlō gō ther ə pē )

 Logotherapy, or “healing through meaning” in Greek, is the psychological theory developed by Viktor Frankl.
-Based on his experiences as a medical doctor, psychiatrist, neurologist, and philosophy student, he formulated his meaning-centered approach which promotes freedom of choice and personal responsibility.
+Based on his experiences as a medical doctor, psychiatrist, neurologist, and philosopher, he formulated his meaning-centered approach which promotes freedom of choice and personal responsibility.
 It is internationally recognized and empirically-based.

 Frankl developed logotherapy prior to entering the concentration camps at the age of 37.
 His encounters with the worst of human conditions ended up providing him with an unwanted laboratory that confirmed his theory.
 He saw that those who were oriented toward a meaning to be fulfilled were more likely to survive.